Lou Macari: West Ham United

 His achievements at Swindon earned Macari a move to West Ham United in 1989–90, becoming the first manager there never to have worked for the club in a previous capacity.
 Macari was given the job on 3 July 1989.
 He had a reputation for discipline and tried to change the training and dietary habits of the players.
 This met with some disapproval within the playing ranks.
 Macari bought in new recruits in future regular players, Luděk Mikloško, Trevor Morley, Martin Allen, and Ian Bishop.
 His team struggled to make much headway towards promotion and by the end of 1989 were in tenth place in The Second Division.
 They were also knocked out of the FA Cup by Torquay United on 6 January 1990 in the Third Round.
 Shortly after this it emerged that Macari was being investigated for betting irregularities whilst at his former club, Swindon Town.
-He left on 18 February 1990.
+Macari left West Ham on 18 February 1990, shortly before a league match against his former club Swindon.
+His last game in charge was an infamous 0–6 thrashing away at Oldham Athletic in the first leg of the League Cup semi final.